Bread Machine Whole Wheat Bread

 - Follow directions for your bread machine, but in my machine you add the liquid ingredients first.
 I combined the lukewarm water, agave nectar, olive oil, and a tiny bit of brown sugar before I put it in the machine.
 (I used the measuring spoon to stir, eliminating the need to dirty another spoon.)

-- I mixed white whole wheat flour, ground oatmeal, wheat bran, flaxseed meal (affiliate link), vital wheat gluten (affiliate link), dough enhancer (affiliate link), and salt in advance, so it was ready to pour in as soon as I added the liquid.
+- I mixed white whole wheat flour, ground oatmeal, wheat bran, flaxseed meal (affiliate link), vital wheat gluten, dough enhancer, and salt in advance, so it was ready to pour in as soon as I added the liquid.

 - When you make bread in a machine, you need to watch during the first mixing and make sure the bread forms a ball like this.